 Wooden blinds have become such a statement piece for many homes, adding a contemporary and luxurious feel to any room.
 With the range expanding into different colours, faux or real wood and whether you like the addition of the wood grain effect too, it can become difficult to know what to choose.

 However, one of the main things to consider when it comes to wooden blinds is the size of the slats.
-It is often considered that wooden slat sizes range from 25mm up to 65mm and the option to go up through the ranges has a small impact on budget but there are a few things to be weary of.
+Blinds4You offer Venetian blinds 25mm or 50mm and the ranges have a small impact on budget but there are a few things to be wary of.

-We’ve compiled a list of things to consider when choosing the right slat size for your wooden blind:
+We’ve compiled a list of things on how to choose slat size for Venetian blinds:

 The bigger the better.
 When it comes to keeping light out of your room then opting for a larger slat is the best option.
 Whilst you may be paying a slight premium for this option, it does mean less openings for light to seep through.
 Because the smaller slats require more slats in the overall hanging, it means more light is exposed through the hole in the slats where the pull and tilt cords sit.